 Data are presented in box and whisker plots, which consist of a five number summary including: a minimum value; value at the first quartile; the median value; the value at the third quartile; and the maximum value.
 The size of the box is a measure of the spread of the data with the minimum and maximum values indicated by the whiskers.
 The median value is the value of the data that splits the data in half and is indicated by the horizontal blue line in the center of the boxes.
-Data are also presented as yearly mean values and compared to the designated reference values.
+Data are also presented as yearly mean ± standard deviation and compared to the designated reference values.
 Graphs are presented for the entire LSJR (including tributaries), the freshwater and saltwater portions of LSJR mainstem, as well as for the tributaries in some cases.
-Data used from the Florida DEP STORET database are of higher quality but are less abundant than data from the EPA STORET.
-Only total metal concentrations were used in this report, rather than the preferred dissolved metal concentrations, which are used in calculation of water quality criterion values.
-Total values were used because the dissolved metal concentrations were not reported to a large extent, and in many cases dissolved values only accounted for less than 5% of the total data reported.
-Additionally, negative values were removed and values designated as present below the quantitation limit (QL) were replaced with the average of the method detection limit (MDL) and practical quantitation limit (PQL).
-For “non-detect” values, half the MDL was used; and, for values designated as “zero” the MDL was used.
-Data were rejected and not used if they had the value qualifier code of K, L, O, or Y. Data designated with a matrix of “ground water”, “surface water sediment,” “stormwater,” or “unknown” were removed.
-Records with no analytical procedure listed were also removed.

-Trends were assessed by plotting median annual concentrations against time and determining the significance of an upward or downward slope of any line (Spearman Rank correlation coefficients p < 0.05).
+In some cases, sediment contamination was assessed by calculating average concentrations, percent exceedances of sediment quality guidelines, and average toxicity quotients, or toxicity pressure.
+These parameters were compared between years and regions of the river.
+Trends were assessed by plotting mean and median annual concentrations against time and determining the significance of an upward or downward slope of any line (Spearman Rank correlation coefficients p < 0.05).
 Because of the limitations of the data, all trends were confirmed by graphical analysis and Pearson Product coefficient > 0.5.
-Trend statistics are given in Appendix 5.2.C.

 184.108.40.206.
 Sediment Quality Guidelines